 Although many people refer to all acid-suppressing drugs (including both PPIs and H2 blockers) as antacids, they aren’t.
 But you are probably familiar with some antacids that neutralize stomach acid in the short term to ease heartburn symptoms that crop up occasionally.
 Drugs like Tums (calcium carbonate), Rolaids (calcium carbonate and magnesium hydroxide) and Maalox (aluminum hydroxide, magnesium hydroxide and simethicone) have been mainstays of OTC treatment of indigestion for years.
 Of course, you will also want to follow the antireflux lifestyle described above as closely as you can.

 You can learn much more about preventing and treating acid reflux and other gastrointestinal conditions in our newly revised eGuide to Overcoming Digestive Disorders.
 Adopting some dietary changes might help ease heartburn symptoms without serious side effects.
+In this online resource, we also discuss celiac disease, IBS, constipation, diarrhea and flatulence.

 You may also want to listen to our interview with Dr. Robynne Chutkan.
 It is Show 1224: What Is the Best Way to Manage Your Heartburn?